lakes-legendaries/litmon/docsrc/dev.rst

 private data files.

-To interface with the azure cloud, you'll need a connection string, which should be stored in your :code:`secrets/azure` file.
+To interface with the azure cloud, you'll need a connection string, which should be stored in your :code:`.ezazure` file.
 Never check this file in to your repo.

 Contact the maintainer of package repo for credentials.